 I recently got a drug charge and DSS is involved I havent gone to court for it yet and I havent gotten any papers from DSS regarding anything.
 My daughter had a school performance and it was in the school gym

 My biological dad's rights were terminated when I was 4 due to physically and sexually abusing me and my mother.
 I am now 16 and have been living with my mom and stepdad since I was 5.
-I'm trying to get adopted by my stepdad but am not sure if I need my birth father's consent, as he would disagree...
+I'm trying to get adopted by my stepdad but am not sure if I need my birth father's consent, as he...
 Read more »

 Since you are under the age of 18 your mother and stepfather would have to file to do all of this.
 Assuming your biological father’s parental rights have been terminated you would not need his consent either for adoption or for a name change.
 I would recommend you reach out to an attorney near...Read more »